guilgautier/DPPy/docs/finite_dpps/properties.rst

 =========

 The *determinantal* structure of DPPs encodes the notion of diversity.
-Deriving the pair inclusion probability, also called the 2-point correlation function using :eq:`inclusion_proba`, we obtain
+Deriving the pair inclusion probability, also called the 2-point correlation function using :eq:`eq:inclusion_proba`, we obtain

 .. math::